 These symptoms are challenging to live with.
-PTSD keeps the afflicted individual in fight-or-flight mode at all times, making it hard to relax, and that’s why so many sufferers find solace in the numbing effects of drugs or alcohol.
-While this might seem to work for a person temporarily, it actually heightens the problem in the long term.
+PTSD keeps the afflicted individual in fight, flight, or freeze mode at all times, making it hard to relax, and that’s why so many sufferers find solace in the numbing effects of drugs or alcohol.
+Unfortunately, while this might seem to work for a person temporarily, it actually heightens the problem in the long term.

 Alcohol Research & Health breaks it down scientifically, explaining that traumatic episodes trigger a release of endorphins in the brain.
-When the episode is over, the endorphins subside, and the body experiences endorphin withdrawal symptoms that closely mimic the side-effects of drug or alcohol withdrawal.
-So, in order to maintain the numbness and to continue avoiding the nightmares and flashbacks, a person looks to drugs and/or alcohol to replace the endorphins, which is what eventually leads to chemical dependency.
+When the episode is over, the endorphins subside, and the body experiences endorphin withdrawal symptoms that closely mimic the side effects of drug or alcohol withdrawal.
+So, to maintain the numbness and continue avoiding the nightmares and flashbacks, a person looks to drugs and/or alcohol to replace the endorphins, which eventually leads to chemical dependency.

 Over time, the body needs increased amounts of addictive substances in order to get the same sedative effect, which is when a dependency spirals into an addiction.
 Before a person even realizes it, they’re using the drug or alcohol compulsively and becoming tolerant to its effects.
-At this point, they may get treatment at a PTSD treatment program in Arizona with a dual diagnosis.
+At this point, they may get treatment at a PTSD treatment program that specializes in dual diagnosis treatment.

 Specialized Dual Diagnosis Treatment

 It isn’t easy to recover from a dual diagnosis, and it cannot be done alone.
-However, it is possible with the right help from a PTSD treatment center in Arizona.
+However, it is possible with the right help from a dual diagnosis treatment center.
 Many traditional rehab centers lack the expertise to treat both the addiction problem and the PTSD simultaneously.
 Fortunately, Viewpoint Dual Recovery Center is different.
 Dual diagnoses are our specialty, and we offer an effective treatment program for those with a dual diagnosis.
-At our PTSD treatment program in Arizona, we treat PTSD and substance abuse to help patients fully heal.

 Aspects of a PTSD Treatment Program in Arizona

 We know that PTSD and addiction problems require a custom and fully integrated approach.
-When you enter our PTSD treatment center in Arizona, you will undergo a comprehensive assessment.
+When you enter our PTSD treatment center, you will undergo a comprehensive assessment.
 Then, you will receive a personalized care plan that may consist of any combination of the following treatments:

-- Holistic therapy: At Viewpoint Dual Recovery, we utilize a holistic therapy approach to ground patients in the safety of the present by dissolving the association of frightening memories with present danger.
-This, in turn, helps patients overcome the constant anxiety they feel and reduces the number of hyperarousal flare-ups that happen each day.
+- Holistic therapy: At Viewpoint Dual Recovery, we utilize a holistic therapy approach to ground clients in the safety of the present by dissolving the association of frightening memories with present danger.
+This, in turn, helps clients overcome the constant anxiety they feel and reduces the number of hyperarousal flare-ups that happen each day.

 - Medication: Prescription medications can be a huge help to the treatment process.
 We often use them as a supplement to the aforementioned therapies in order to reduce anxiety, depression, insomnia, and the painful withdrawal symptoms associated with PTSD and substance abuse.

-- Counseling: Our staff ensures the active involvement of your family members and other patients during your recovery journey.
+- Counseling: Our team ensures the active involvement of your family members and other clients during your recovery journey.
 This interaction will help you build a network of support and feel empowered to heal.
 That’s why we utilize one-on-one, group, and family counseling as part of our approach to treatment.

 Why Choose Viewpoint Dual Recovery Center?

-There are plenty of addiction recovery centers to choose from in Arizona.
-However, your healing is contingent upon selecting the one that’s best for you.
-Viewpoint Dual Recovery Center is known for its holistic approach to dual diagnosis treatment as well as its unique UHELP (Understand, Heal, Educate, Love, and Practice) program for positive long-term change.
-We employ accredited, compassionate individuals who care deeply for patients and have a commitment to their success.
-If you are interested in learning more about our program, reach out in complete confidence today.
+Finding a treatment center that provides therapy for PTSD can help you turn the corner in your wellness journey.
+Viewpoint Dual Recovery is known for its holistic approach to dual diagnosis treatment as well as its unique UHELP (Understand, Heal, Educate, Love, and Practice) program for positive long-term change.
+We employ accredited, compassionate individuals who care deeply for clients and have a commitment to their success.
+If you are interested in learning more about our program, contact us by calling 855.746.3633.